The Singularity is Near

 Law of accelerating returns; original 2029 Turing test and 2045 Singularity predictions.

-Central registry of books, papers, articles, forecasts, and public statements cited across the baseline, timeline, predictions, and weekly updates.
+Central registry of books, papers, articles, forecasts, and public statements cited across the baseline, timeline, predictions, and weekly revisions.
+Every citation on this site resolves to an entry here.

 Ray Kurzweil, 2005